winderai/bacalhau-landscape-analysis-benchmarks/installation/SINGLE-NODE.md

-1) As a first step, please install the [prerequistes setup for Snowflake](./SNOWFLAKE.md#prerequisites).
+1) As first step, please install the [prerequistes setup for Snowflake](./SNOWFLAKE.md#prerequisites).
 Note, do only the prerequistes part, not the client installation.
 That'll install the right Snowflake and configuration (e.g. account, db name, etc.).
 The single-node install script will pick that up automatically.